 Turn OFF the AC main shore power breaker on the AC MDP panel in the cabin.
-Turn OFF the AC main breaker on the ELCI breaker box in the aft machinery space.
+Turn OFF the AC main breaker on the shore power breaker box in the aft machinery space.
+It is located adjacent to the isolation transformer in the machinery space.
 If dockside outlet(s) includes a disconnect switch(es) or circuit breaker(s), turn them OFF.
 Disconnect the cable from the dockside outlet(s).
+Lay the cord out straight and undo any twists in the cable prior to retrieving it with the powered cable reel.